HIV-1/HIV-2 Rapid Screen

 HIV is the virus that causes AIDS.
-About 20% of people who are infected with HIV don't
+About 1 in 5 people who are infected with HIV don't

 know it because they may not have symptoms.
 HIV comes in 2 forms:

-This test is 1 of several tests that look for HIV infection.
-Some of these tests take
+This test is one of several tests that look for HIV infection.
+Some tests take a few

-a few days for results.
+days for results to come back.
 Rapid HIV tests can give your results in about 20 minutes.

 Getting an early diagnosis of HIV is important because you can start treatment early

 and also take steps to keep from spreading the virus to others.